sgladkoff/goldpan/docs/rigora.md

 - The **Search Scope** option can now be used for searching in the text or the tags separately, or in the text and tags at the same time;

-- Several GAR checks can be ran at the same time, each with its own glossary and blacklist;
+- Several **GAR** checks can be run at the same time, each with its own glossary and excludes;

-- Spell checking will now run faster;
+- Spell check will now run faster;

-- The **Ignore Untranslated Words** option has been added for spell checking, intended to reduce the amount of false-positive alerts and enabled by default;
+- The **Ignore Untranslated Words** option has been added spell check, intended to reduce the amount of false-positive alerts, and is enabled by default;

 - Possible fixes are shown in the context menu of the **Check Results** panel, and will automatically replace the erroneous text when selected;